-The relational approach to Transactional Analysis (TA) places the therapeutic relationship at the heart of the healing and growth process.
+My approach to psychotherapy prioritises the therapeutic relationship and places it at the heart of the healing and growth process.
 Rather than seeing the therapist as a detached expert, this approach views both therapist and client as active participants in a shared journey of understanding and change.

 Central to Relational TA is the idea that therapy is a collaborative, human encounter.
-It focuses on the here-and-now interactions between therapist and client, while also exploring how past experiences and unconscious patterns shape those interactions.
+It focuses on the here-and-now interactions between therapist and client, while also exploring how past experiences and unconscious patterns also inform them.
 The therapist works with the client to make sense of these dynamics, creating a space where new ways of relating and being can emerge.

 This approach draws on the foundational concepts of TA—such as ego states (Parent, Adult, Child), life scripts, and psychological games—but with a particular emphasis on how these show up within the therapeutic relationship itself.
 It also gives careful attention to unconscious communication which can reveal deeper relational patterns.